 Alex Hajek, Program Coordinator

-Carly is responsible for coordinating and helping to execute the academic and social programming for the Sustainability Minor, as well communicating with the extensive Sustainability Alumni Network.
-She graduated from Hope College with a B.A. in Psychology and holds an M.A. from Western Theological Seminary with a focus on student development.
-Carly previously lived in South Dakota, where she worked for the McGovern Center at Dakota Wesleyan University, responsible for campus-wide programming around social justice, community engagement, and service.
+Alex is responsible for coordinating and helping to execute the academic and social programming for the Sustainability Minor.
+He is responsible for communications with students, faculty, and Notre Dame's Sustainability Alumni Network.
+Alex also represents the Sustainability Minor on several campus committees, including the University Working Group on Sustainability Research & Education.
+Alex graduated from the College of Wooster in 2017 and previously worked as a researcher and consultant.
+He is currently pursuing a Master's in Environmental Engineering at Notre Dame.

 Natalie Ambrosio, Communications Specialist